 What do you think is the one most important thing to God?

 What One Thing do you think He really wants from you?

-These are some questions that I have been contemplating and hope to answer, in part, over the next few days.
+These are some questions that I have been contemplating and hope to answer, in part.
 I hope you enjoy reading my thoughts.